Solano County Water Agency: Water Supply

 The population of Solano County in 2021 was estimated to be 451,716.
 SCWA provides these residents and businesses water with the help of the North Bay Aqueduct, the Solano Project, and Putah Creek.

 The North Bay Aqueduct, or N.B.A. as part of the SWP has rights to water that originates from the Sacramento and San Joaquin Rivers, storing the water in Lake Oroville and is an underground pipeline that runs from Barker Slough in the Delta to Cordelia Forebay in western Fairfield.
 From there, the water is pumped to Napa County, Vallejo, and Benicia.
 Additionally, N.B.A. serves the Travis Air Force Base.
 Pumping began in 1988 where the maximum pumping capacity was around 175 cubic feet per second (cfs).
-Since then, the daily pumping rates have ranged between 0 to near pipeline capacity.
+Since then, the daily pumping rates have ranged between 0 and near pipeline capacity.
 Peak pumping occurs during the summer where rates are 50-125 cfs and lower pumping occurs during the winter at 0-49 cfs.
 Today however, pumping tests have shown that the N.B.A. can deliver 142 cfs rather than the original 175 cfs flow it was designed and contracted for.
 The N.B.A. is operated remotely by the California Department of Water Resources (DWR) at the Delta Field Division office near Tracy.

 The Solano Project is part of a federal project with the Bureau of Reclamation.
 Ideas for the Solano Project were conceived in the 1940s and 1950s to help meet the water demands of agriculture, municipalities and military facilities within Solano County.
 Originally designed to irrigate approximately 96,000 acres of land, as of 1992, the total irrigated areas was 71,445 acres.
 Putah Creek serves as the source for water for the Solano Project and stores water in Lake Berryessa.
 The main project feature is the Monticello Dam.
 Other project features include the Putah Diversion Damn, Putah South Canal with a small terminal reservoir, and the necessary wasteways, laterals and drainage works.